What, or Who, is NWReptiles.com? (Northwest Reptiles)

 Ball pythons are a gentile animal, that is very timid.
 They will never strike in anger, and are very non-confrontational (like me.)
 They are also non-venomous.

 I’ve been bit a few times but it was always either a very young snake, a feeding mistake (I was mistaken for a rat,) or I moved too quickly and startled the snake.
+If I had this many dogs, I would get bit sometimes too.

 Ball pythons have very sharp, small teeth that help them grab food, before they coil around it, trying to suffocate the pray before they eat it.